SergeoLacruz/inventree-zebra-plugin/README.md

 - user
 - filename
 - label_instance
+- item_instance
 - width
 - height
 - png_file

+the item_instance is the part to be printed.
+This allows direct access to all part data.
+The arguments width and height come from the settings of the label in the admin interface.
+NOT from the html template.
 For the Zebra printer we use the png_file.
 This is a PIL (python Pillow) object with the graphic of the label in PNG format.
 The PIL object is a greyscale image.
 Because the printer can just print pure BW we convert this to a BW picture.